Semi-universality of CFT$_d$ entropy at large spin: The 10d gas at high temperatures

 In \S \ref{tgp} we have studied the thermodynamics of the bulk gas at angular momenta that are large, but not so large that they violate \eqref{jojt} (so that the gas is effectively non-interacting), and at temperatures such that $T \ll \lambda^{\frac{1}{4}}$ (so that stringy oscillator states are effectively unexcited).
 In this subsection we specialize the study of the bulk gas (in the same range of angular momenta) to temperatures in the range\footnote{As we have emphasized in \eqref{temprange}, the temperature $T$ is far from the largest parameter in the problem in the regime in which we perform our analysis.
-Our analysis through this subsection is performed in a regime in which $T$ is much less than $\lambda^{\frac{1}{4}}$ which, in turn is much less than both any positive power of $N$ as well as any positive power of $\sqrt{J_1J_2}$. }
+Our analysis throughout this subsection is performed in a regime in which $T$ is much less than $\lambda^{\frac{1}{4}}$ which, in turn is much less than both any positive power of $N$ as well as any positive power of $\sqrt{J_1J_2}$. }

-As the bulk gas phase is dominant only at temperatures less than $\frac{1}{2\pi}$, the high temperature gas studied in subsection never appears as a dominant phase in the phase diagram described in \S \ref{lgym}.
-In this Appendix we nonetheless present formulae that characterize this high temperature gas, for the following two reasons \begin{itemize} \item While the gas never dominates the thermal ensemble at these temperatures, it may turn out to be metastable, and so appear as a long lived transitory state in some dynamical processes of physical interest. \item While the function $h_{YM}(\beta)$, which computes gas thermodynamics in the large $J$ limit, is complicated at finite temperatures, it greatly simplifies (to a power law) at large temperatures. \end{itemize}
+As the bulk gas phase is dominant only at temperatures less than $\frac{1}{2\pi}$, the high-temperature gas studied in this subsection never appears as a dominant phase in the phase diagram described in \S \ref{lgym}.
+In this Appendix we nonetheless present formulae that characterize this high-temperature gas, for the following two reasons \begin{itemize} \item While the gas never dominates the thermal ensemble at these temperatures, it may turn out to be metastable, and so appear as a long-lived transitory state in some dynamical processes of physical interest. \item While the function $h_{YM}(\beta)$, which computes gas thermodynamics in the large $J$ limit, is complicated at finite temperatures, it greatly simplifies (to a power law) at large temperatures. \end{itemize}